 Gauntleted fingers pat me down.
-He finishes with me then steps behind Ren.
-I try to relax, but I can feel my teeth grinding together.
+He finishes with me and steps behind Ren.
+I try to relax, but I can’t stop my teeth from grinding together.
 Follow my lead.
 In my mind, I feel out the motion of drawing my knife.
-Could I actually stab another huma—
+Can I actually stab another huma—

 “Catch-fold enchantment, eh?”
-The Knight turns his head and calls, “Garn!”
+The Knight turns and calls, “Garn!”

 Knight Garn hurries over.
 His armor clanks in time with his steps.

-“You completed a course in minor arcanix, aye?
+“You just took a course in minor arcanix, aye?
 Part of your training as a Lesser Justicer?”

 “Did those frail-bodied mages teach you Elkor’s Eye?”

 “Yes, Justicer Roke.”